top of page

 See below for the schedule & descriptions of classes.
 In the schedule is listed the at the door prices for single classes and dances if you can't make the full weekend.

 Want to stick around Sunday evening for more swing dancing?
 There's a weekly Sunday social swing dance at Ballroom Dance Club on Sunday evening.
+This is not a part of Charleston Alley and the registration for our event does not include this dance event.

 The main track classes of the weekend, categorized by level.
 There will be no level testing, so read through the descriptions to get an idea of what classes you'd like to try!